Congoglanis inga

 Congoglanis inga is a species of catfish in the genus Congoglanis.
 It lives in the Congo River near the Inga I Dam in the Democratic Republic of the Congo.
 Its length reaches 11.1 cm.

+Etymology

+The fish is named after the Inga Rapids, which is near the type locality in the lower Congo River, Democratic Republic of the Congo.